HOW TO DO A PULL UP

-Depending on your level of experience, you might want to start with resistance bands to ensure you’re getting the form down without overloading a barbell.
+Depending on your level of experience, you might want to start with a resistance band to ensure you’re getting the proper form down without overloading a barbell.

-If you use resistance bands, move slowly and through the entire range of motion.
+If you use a resistance band, move slowly and through the entire range of motion.

-Make sure you feel confident about your form before progressing to a weighted barbell.
+Make sure you feel confident with proper form before progressing to a weighted barbell.